IanKulin/small-csrf/README.md

 - Constant-time token comparison to prevent timing attacks
 - Flexible configuration options for cookies and tokens

 Whilst any implementation errors are my own, credit goes to OWASP and their [CSRF Cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html) which lays out how they think this should be done.
-The only deliberate deviation from their advice is that I've allowing per-request token changes by setting `perSessionTokens: false` when setting up the csrfProtection middleware.
-The default is in line with their recommendations.

 ## Installation